New details about South Carolina attorney and accused killer Alex Murdaugh on ‘Dateline’ - NewsBreak

 MARTY: Now the world knows.

-Friday’s “Dateline” looks at the family’s storied history and scandals of the last few years on WAVY TV 10 at 9 p.m.
+Friday’s “Dateline” looks at the family’s storied history and scandals of the last few years on KSN at 8 p.m.

 About ‘Dateline’